NaturalCycles/js-lib/docs/index.md

 This package is intended to be 0-dependency, "not bloated", tree-shakeable.
 Supported by reasonably modern Browsers and Node.js latest LTS.

-To fulfil that requirement it exports ESM version (for Browsers) as es2015, to support Browsers that don't natively support async/await (es2017).
+To fulfil that requirement it exports ESM version (for Browsers) as es2017.

-Exports default CJS version for Node as es2017 (with native async/await, for better performance, async stack-traces, etc).
+Exports default CJS version for Node as es2019 (with native async/await, for better performance, async stack-traces, etc).

 ## Mutation